kurron/aws-study-group-labs/README.md

 1. Select one instance and ssh into it
 1. `docker ps` to show the running containers
 1. `docker stop aws-echo` to turn off the container
-1. watch the watcher script.
+1. Watch the watcher script.
 Has service been disrupted?
 How has the `served-by` changed?
 1. Examine the balancer's `Monitoring` and `Instances` tabs
-1. repeat the process for another node.
+1. Repeat the process for another node.
 How is service behaving now?
 1. Re-enable each service via `docker start aws-echo` and watch the script and console
 1. How would the health check settings affect how quickly instances get removed and added?
 1. How do availability zones affect the load balancer and the EC2 instances?